 Evening is the Whole Day by Preeta Samarasan, Inspector Singh Investigates by Shamini Flint, and The Harmony Silk Factory by Tash Aw.

 Entrapment (1999), Lust, Caution (2007), and After This, Our Exile (2006).

 Sate (slivers of chicken or beef dipped in a spicy peanut sauce), nasi goreng (fried rice), and nasi lemak (coconut rice served with fried anchovies, peanuts and a curry dish).

 Kopi (coffee) or teh tarik (pulled tea), the latter of which is usually served with a shot of condensed milk.

 Traditional fabric known as batik and carved wooden figurines.

 What to pack

-For Malaysia pack lightweight clothing, insect repellent and sunscreen.
-Make sure you have a small backpack to carry with you on day excursions, containing a rain-slicker and plenty of water.
+Tourists should pack lightweight clothing, insect repellent and sunscreen.
+They should also have a small backpack to carry on day excursions, containing a rain-slicker and plenty of water.